zouhair/NHLGames/README.md

 - Streamer args : If you want to add more arguments (commands) to be sent to streamlink with the default args that NHLGames send.

 ### ///_Ad Detection_
-NHLGames doesn't use any Ad Detection modules by default, but you can activate it and select the app you want to use during commercials.
-If you don't use any, it's better if you disable the Ad Detection module.
+NHLGames doesn't use any Ad Detection by default, but you can activate it and select the app you want to use during commercials.
+If you don't use any, it's better if you keept the Ad Detection disabled.

-Ad detection only supports these applications:
+Ad detection supports these applications:
-- Spotify Windows: If you want to play music during ads.
+- Spotify Windows / Other music player: If you want to play music during ads.
+   - Force to start: It will open Spotify when you start NHLGames
+   - Always play next song: It won't pause Spotify when the ad ends, but skip to the next song.
+   - (Experimental) Try with the detected media player: If you do not have Spotify running, but another (like Windows Media Player or iTunes), it will play/pause this player instead, by simulating the media hotkey [Play/Pause] on the keyboard
 - OBS Scene Changer : If you want to switch between windows when an ad hits.
+   - Ad ending hotkey: Set the same hotkey that the one in OBS to display the window that the game is on.
+   - Ad starting hotkey: Set the same hotkey that you use in OBS to display the window when a commercial plays.

 ## //_Console_
 Go to this tab to see everything that NHLGames does.
 Also, any error or warning will show up here.